hondanho/crawle-trix/docs/docs/user-guide/common-options.md

 ## Ad Blocking

-Brave Browser, the browser used by Browsertrix Crawler for crawling, has some ad and tracker blocking features enabled by default.
+Brave Browser, the browser used by Crawlertrix for crawling, has some ad and tracker blocking features enabled by default.
 These [Shields](https://brave.com/shields/) be disabled or customized using [Browser Profiles](browser-profiles.md).

-Browsertrix Crawler also supports blocking ads from being loaded during capture based on [Stephen Black's list of known ad hosts](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts).
+Crawlertrix also supports blocking ads from being loaded during capture based on [Stephen Black's list of known ad hosts](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts).
 To enable ad blocking based on this list, use the `--blockAds` option.
 If `--adBlockMessage` is set, a record with the specified error message will be added in the ad's place.

 ## Sitemap Parsing

 The `--sitemap` option can be used to have the crawler parse a sitemap and queue any found URLs while respecting the crawl's scoping rules and limits.
-Browsertrix Crawler is able to parse regular sitemaps as well as sitemap indices that point out to nested sitemaps.
+Crawlertrix is able to parse regular sitemaps as well as sitemap indices that point out to nested sitemaps.

 By default, `--sitemap` will look for a sitemap at `<your-seed>/sitemap.xml`.
 If a website's sitemap is hosted at a different URL, pass the URL with the flag like `--sitemap <sitemap url>`.